ATaCR

 Compliance

 Compliance is defined as the spectral ratio between pressure and vertical displacement data.
 Compliance noise arises from seafloor deformation due to seafloor and water wave effects (including infragravity waves).
 This is likely the main source of noise in vertical component OBS data.
-This analysis therefore requires both vertical (?HZ) and pressure (?XH) data.
+This analysis therefore requires both vertical (?HZ) and pressure (?DH) data.

 Tilt